 You send it over to the Justice Department, and they'll decide all that.

-She said, Well, Hillary likes to see it in print.
+She said, well, Hillary likes to see it in print.

 She can't read off a computer.

-She needs it printed out, and that's why they sent the emails to Anthony Wiener.
+And that's why they sent the emails to Anthony Weiner.

 But nobody ever asked him, what does that mean?